tombazza/gush/README.md

 To run the node service using nohup run `npm start` in the `node` directory, or use your favourite node daemonizing tool.

+Finally, set your web server to point to the `webroot` directory to access the application.

 #### Configuration

 First create your password file and store it somewhere outside your web root.
 It should contain only a plain-text password.